 This photo came without any identification, but it shows the CTA off-street loop at Halsted near 79th Street, some time after buses replaced streetcars on Route 8 in 1954.
 Andre Kristopans: “Bus at 79th Halsted terminal is a 42B South Halsted, arriving from 127th Street.
 The bus facing other direction is an 8 or a 42 northbound.”
 Route 42 was discontinued in 1993, upon the opening of the new Orange Line rapid transit route.

-North Shore Line car 732 is northbound at Dempster Street, Skokie (originally called Niles Center) at an apparently early date, considering how few buildings are present.
+North Shore Line car 732 at the Mundelein terminal at an apparently early date, considering how few buildings are present.
 Don’s Rail Photos: “732 was built by Cincinnati Car Co in 1926, #2890.
 It was modernized in 1939.”

 Toonerville Trolley Celebration in Pelham, NY